 How does Password Manager get challenge/response data for non-password authentication?

-Users can authenticate to Password Manager by answering security questions, where the data is stored in the Password Manager identity cache or on an existing system (e.g., Oracle, LDAP, mainframe, etc.)
+Users can authenticate to Password Manager by answering security questions, where the data is stored in the Password Manager identity cache or on an existing system (e.g., database, directory, etc.).

-If the data is stored in Password Manager, then it is normally encrypted using 128-bit AES and a server-designated key.
-Password Manager will use its own methods to retrieve the challenge/response data.
+If the data is stored in Password Manager, then it is normally encrypted using 128-bit AES and a private key.

-If the data is stored on an existing system, then Password Manager runs a plug-in program to retrieve and validate the data when it is required.
-Out of the box, Password Manager comes with a plug-in that is capable of retrieving questions and answers from an LDAP directory or AD and another that works with SQL Server.
+If the data is stored on an existing system, then Password Manager will call a plug-in program to retrieve questions and validate answers, as required.
+Standard plug-in programs for LDAP and SQL are provided.

 Can one user "claim" another user's login ID?

 To attach an existing login account, with a non-standard ID, to their user profile, a user can enroll.
 This is done by entering an ID and password combination for that account into an enrollment page in the Password Manager portal.